ITAndreHoch/AWS/Services.md

 Amazon Comprehend is a natural language processing (NLP) service that uses machine learning to find insights and relationships in text.

 ***
+**RTPM distribution**

+An RTMP distribution is used to distribute streaming media files using Adobe Flash Media Server’s RTMP protocol

+***

+Amazon S3 objects consist of:
+- Key (name of the object)
+- Value (data made up of a sequence of bytes)
+- Version ID (used for versioning)
+- Metadata (data about the data that is stored)

+***

+Which feature of AWS IAM enables you to identify unnecessary permissions that have been assigned to users?

+- Access Advisor

+***